rokudev/sublimetext-package/documentation/README.md

     2. Install Sublime Text 3.

 ------------------------
 II.
-Plugin Instalation:
+Package Instalation:
 ------------------------
-    1. Get the plugin: RokuPlugin.sublime-package
+    1. Get the package: RokuPlugin.sublime-package
     2. Launch SublimeText3 and go to menu "Preferences" -> "Browse Packages..."
     3. Put RokuPlugin.sublime-package file to this directory.
     3.1.
 If not working, put file to "Installed Packages" directory (at the same level as "Packages")